-THE DIGITAL OUTPUTS
+14.5 THE DIGITAL OUTPUTS

-The ADC081500 demultiplexes the converter output data into two LVDS output buses.
-The results of successive conversions started on the odd falling edges of the CLK+ pin are available on one of the two LVDS buses, while the results of conversions started on the even falling edges of the CLK+ pin are available on the other LVDS bus.
-This means that, the word rate at each LVDS bus is 1/2 the ADC081500 input clock rate and the two buses must be multiplexed to obtain the entire 1.5 GSPS conversion result.
+The ADC08D1000 demultiplexes the output data of each of the two ADCs on the die onto two LVDS output buses (total of four buses, two for each ADC).
+For each of the two converters, the results of successive conversions started on the odd falling edges of the CLK+ pin are available on one of the two LVDS buses, while the results of conversions started on the even falling edges of the CLK+ pin are available on the other LVDS bus.
+This means that, the word rate at each LVDS bus is 1/2 the ADC08D1000 input clock rate and the two buses must be multiplexed to obtain the entire 1 GSPS conversion result.

-Since the minimum recommended input clock rate for this device is 200 MHz, the effective data rate can be reduced to as low as 100 MSPS by using the results available on just one of the output buses with a 200 MHz input clock, decimating the 200 MSPS data by two.
+Since the minimum recommended input clock rate for this device is 200 MSPS (normal non DES mode), the effective rate can be reduced to as low as 100 MSPS by using the results available on just one of the two LVDS buses and a 200 MHz input clock, decimating the 200 MSPS data by two.